 Q: How Does a “Bladeless Fan” Work?

-A: Bladeless fans work by using a central motor to create a vortex of air.
+Bladeless fans work by using a central motor to create a vortex of air.
 This vortex is directed out of the fan, creating a cooling breeze.

-Bladeless fans are designed to be more efficient and safer than traditional fans, and they can be a good option for people concerned about safety or who have small children or pets.
+Bladeless fans are also an excellent option for people concerned about safety or with small children or pets.

 How a Bladeless Fan Operates: